mhered/2025DevicePrototypingSummerSchool/Day_2.md

 minimize TH components more expensive!

-consider cost of BOM at design. a Texas Instruments voltage regulator x10 the cost. buy components LCSC.com  (JLC buy from them)
+consider cost of BOM at design. a Texas Instruments voltage regulator x10 the cost. buy components https://LCSC.com  (JLC buys from them)

 ### Scaling up